Topic 6: Misc. Questions

 D. The App Service plan for WebApp1 remains in West Europe.
 Policy1 applies to WebApp1.

-The App Service plan for WebApp1 remains in West Europe.
+A. The App Service plan for WebApp1 moves to North Europe.
 Policy2 applies to WebApp1.